hieunguyenm/CS2016/README.md

 # CS2016

 ## Practical 2
-An excersise in using pthreads, condition variables and mutexes in a priducer/consumer system.
+An exercise in using pthreads, condition variables and mutexes in a producer/consumer system.

 ## Practical 3
 Thread scheduling with OSP2.